Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

     [this](https://github.com/MarvNC/JP-Resources#sorting-mined-anki-cards-by-frequency)
     page.

-1. If you have a field that stores the source of the media, you can likely map that to `AdditionalNotes`.
+1. If you have a field that stores the source of the media, I recommend mapping that to `AdditionalNotes`.

 1. I recommend **not** setting `FrequenciesStylized` to anything, even if you have a field for frequency lists[^1].